 Blackcomb Intermediate Runs:

 - Ridge Runner: This is a fun screamer that bends around the far edge of Blackcomb (skier’s right hand side) giving you the feeling that you’re out of the fray on a wide path bordered by thick forest.
-Chair: Access directly from Crystal Chair (due to get an upgrade to a quad in summer 2013).
+Chair: Access directly from Crystal Express.
 You can also get there from the Glacier Express if you exit left and take the long Crystal Traverse.
-At the end take Blackcomb Glacier Road to Excelerator Express.
+At the end of the run, take Blackcomb Glacier Road to Excelerator Express.

 - Ross Gold (Gandy Dancer): Gandy Dancer (a slang term for railroad workers), renamed Ross Gold for Olympian Ross Rebagliati, used to be one of our favorite runs and it still is when we can get on it.
 It’s often closed for race training but if it’s open give it a whirl.
 It has a nice even pitch and is perfect for practicing your smooth GS turns at a high rate of speed.
 Chair: Exit left from Solar Coaster Express and it’s the second run.
 Merge onto Stoker to return to Solar Coaster.